RudolfKay/Macro-Tracker-NextJS-App/README.md

   - Password: `admin123`

   > **Note:**
+  > The seeding is handled using Prisma's native TypeScript support.
+You can also run the seed directly with:
+  > ```bash
+  > npx prisma db seed
+  > ```
+  > This is the same command used in CI/CD pipelines.
+  >
+  > **Warning:**
-  > This script is intended for local development and onboarding.
+  > The seed script is intended for local development and onboarding.
 In production, you should run migrations and seeds manually and with care.
-Do NOT run seeds automatically on every migration in production, as this can lead to accidental data overwrites or security issues.
+  > **Do NOT run seeds automatically on every migration in production,** as this can lead to accidental data overwrites or security issues.

 ### 5. Start the development server
 ```bash